Vincent Asaro

-Vincent Asaro (born 1935) is an American mobster and former captain in the Bonanno crime family.
+Vincent Asaro (July 10, 1935 – October 22, 2023) was an American mobster who served as a caporegime in the Bonanno crime family.
+Born in Queens, a borough of New York City, he was arrested by the FBI on January 23, 2014 and indicted on charges related to the 1978 Lufthansa heist at John F. Kennedy International Airport.
+He was found not guilty in November 2015 of the charges, and was also acquitted of all charges in the 1969 murder of Paul Katz, who owned a warehouse in which Asaro and another suspect housed stolen goods.
+He was also indicted in March 2017 and was sentenced to eight years in prison.

 Mob career

-Vincent Asaro was born in 1935 in Ozone Park, Queens.
-In 1953, his father Joseph Asaro and mother Victoria separated.
+Vincent Asaro was born in Ozone Park, Queens on July 10, 1935, his father was Girolamo Asaro (1913-1977, Who his son is named after) and his mother was Josephine Valenti.
 His father was the brother-in-law to Michael Zaffarano.
-Asaro followed his father Joseph and uncle Michael Zaffarano into the Mafia.

-In August 1977, Asaro was inducted into the Bonanno crime family, alongside Peter Monteleone and Gerard "Jerry" Chilli.
 In 1979, after the murder of Bonanno boss Carmine Galante, Asaro became a capo of a Queens crew in the Bonanno family.
 In February 1980, his uncle Michael Zaffarano died.

+Asaro's grandfather Vincenzo was born in 1892 in Castellammare del Golfo, Sicily.
+He is a distant cousin of Joe Bonanno and family.
+Vincenzo’s sister Brigida Asaro married Vito Bonventre (born 1891), the brother of his close business associate and fellow mobster Giovanni Bonventre.
+Vincenzo (grandfather of Vincent) was the main suspect in the 1930 murder of Catello Coppola.

 According to Lucchese crime family associate turned informant Henry Hill, Asaro was a caporegime in the Bonanno crime family, who oversaw the family's interests in JFK airport.

-Asaro would help his son Jerome Asaro become a member of the Bonanno family and taking over his crew.
-However, Asaro and son had a falling out in later years and did not speak with each other.
+Asaro would help his son Jerome Asaro become a member of the Bonanno family and in the taking over of his crew.
+However, Asaro and his son had a falling out in later years and did not speak with each other.